-Select Use network to connect through a remote network.
+Use Network To connect through a remote network, select Use network.

-Select Server to have the virtual machine monitor incoming connections from other hosts.
+- To have the virtual machine monitor incoming connections from other hosts, select Server.

-Select Client to have the virtual machine initiate a connection to another host.
+- To have the virtual machine initiate a connection to another host, select Client.

 The URI is the remote end of the serial port to which the virtual machine's serial port should connect.

 - If vSPC is used as an intermediate step to access all virtual machines through a single IP address, select Use Virtual Serial Port Concentrator and enter the vSPC URI location.

 - (Optional) Select Yield CPU on poll.

 Select this option only for guest operating systems that use serial ports in polled mode.
 This option prevents the guest from consuming excessive CPUs.

 Example: Establishing Serial Port Network Connections to a Client or Server Without Authentication Parameters

 telnet://:12345URI, you can connect to your virtual machine's serial port from your Linux or Windows operating system.